Mamata Banerjee meets PM Modi at his residence - ExBulletin

 Mamata Banerjee meets PM Modi at his residence

-West Bengal Chief Minister Mamata Banerjee met Prime Minister Narendra Modi at his residence on Friday evening.
+New Delhi: Mamata Banerjee, Chief Minister of West Bengal, met Prime Minister Narendra Modi at his residence.

-She is also expected to visit President Draupadi Murmu during his four-day visit to Delhi.

-According to the sources, Banerjee is likely to discuss state issues including GST dues with the prime minister.
+Mamata Banerjee is likely to discuss state issues including GST dues with the prime minister, sources said.
+During her four-day visit to Delhi, the Chief Minister who arrived here on Thursday is also due to visit President Draupadi Murmu.

-The Trinamool Congress supremo met with his party’s MPs on Thursday and discussed the party’s strategy during the monsoon session of Parliament and the road to the 2024 Lok Sabha elections.
+Banerjee, who is also Trinamool’s Congress supremo, met with her party’s MPs on Thursday and discussed the party’s strategy during the monsoon session of parliament and the road to the 2024 Lok Sabha elections.

-Taking to Twitter, All India Trinamool Congress tweeted: “Our President @MamataOfficial held a meeting with all MPs in Delhi.
+“Our Speaker @MamataOfficial held a meeting with all MPs in Delhi.
 The current parliamentary session, the road to 2024 and various issues were discussed, with several activities and initiatives outlined for the days ahead.
-We are always committed to serving people. »
+We are always committed to serving the people,” the All India Trinamool Congress had said in a tweet.

-Mamata Banerjee meetings are gaining momentum ahead of the August 6 vice-presidential election.

 Sources